kivy/buildozer/docs/source/installation.rst

 Buildozer tries to give you hints or tries to install few things for you, but it doesn't cover every situation.

+Buildozer runs on Linux and Macos, Windows users must install WSL to use Linux.

 Targeting Android
 -----------------